 - Pass a standard background check

-Once these steps have been taken, a candidate can apply for his or her teaching certificate.
+Once these steps have been taken, you can apply for your teaching certificate.

 How Do I Get a Teaching Certificate?